Torathion/eslint-config-shiny/README.md

 ### rename

 -   renames used plugins.
--   Default values will always be renamed
+-   Default values will always be renamed.
 -   **Default**:

 ```ts